cloudberrydb/cloudberrydb/README.md

     ```
     checking Checking ORCA version... configure: error: Your ORCA version is expected to be 2.33.XXX
     ```
+#### Using conan dependency manager

+    1. cd gpdb/depends
+    2. conan remote add conan-gpdb https://api.bintray.com/conan/greenplum-db/gpdb-oss
+    3. conan install --build
+       * This command will fetch the orca and xerces artifacts from bintray repository, build and install them.
+       * The header and library files will be copied to the location specified by imports section of conanfile.txt in depends directory.
+       In case, the files should be copied elsewhere, please change the location.

 ### Build the database
 ```